yaronf/I-D/STAR/draft-ietf-acme-star.md

 {: #figcancelingstarorder title="Canceling a Recurrent Order"}

-The server MUST NOT issue any additional certificates for this order, beyond the certificate that is available for collection at the time of deletion.
+The server MUST NOT issue any additional certificates for this order, beyond the certificate that is available for collection at the time the order is canceled.

 Immediately after the order is canceled, the server: